 “In order to win their friendship, since I knew they were a people to be converted and won to our holy faith by love and friendship rather than by force, I gave some of them red caps and glass beads whey they hung round their necks, also many other trifles.
 These things pleased them greatly and they became marvellously friendly to us.
 They afterwards swam out to the ship’s boats in which we were sitting, bringing us parrots and balls of cotton thread and spears and many other things, which the exchanged with us for such objects as glass beads, hawks, and bells.
 In fact, they very willingly traded everything they had.
 But they seemed to me a people very short of everything.
 They all go naked as their mothers bore them, including the women, although I saw only one very young girl.

 “These people (the Caribs) raid the other islands and carry off all the women they can take, especially the young and beautiful, whom they keep as servants and concubines.
 They had carried off so many that in fifty houses we found no males and more than twenty of the captives were girls.
 These women say that they are treated with a cruelty that seems incredible.
 The Caribs eat the male children that they have by them, and only bring up the children of their own women; and as for the men they are able to capture, they bring those who are alive home to be slaughtered and eat those who are dead on the spot.
 They say that human flesh is so good that there is nothing like it in the world; and this must be true, for the human bones we found in their houses were so gnawed that no flesh was left on them except what was too tough to be eaten.
 In one house the neck of a man was found cooking in a pot.
 They castrate the boys that they capture and use them as servants until they are men.
 Then, when they want to make a feast, they kill and eat them, for they say that the flesh of boys and women is not good to eat.
-Three of these boys fled to us, and all three had been castrated.”
-(Source: The Four Voyages: Being His Own Log-Book, Letters and Dispatches with Connecting Narratives by Christopher Columbus)
+Three of these boys fled to us, and all three had been castrated.” (-Narrative of the First Voyage of Columbus, from Christopher Columbus: His Story and His Journals)